 This commentary is the second in a series explaining data center electricity use and the nuances in regulating it.
-You can read the first commentary here.
+Here are the first and third pieces in the series.

 Growing data center energy use continues to make headlines.
 In my first post on data center electricity use, I focused on the technologies that make AI possible and on broad trends in data center investment and electricity demand forecasts out to 2028.